cardano-foundation/cardano-token-registry/README.md

 # cardano-token-registry

-:warning: WARNING!!
-This service is not yet live.
-Any pull requests will be __closed__!
+:warning: This service is not yet live.
+Any pull requests will be __closed__. :warning: